Book Appointment

 The Hair Miniaturisation Process

-• Anagen, which is the growth phase and can last for several years
+• The anagen phase, which is the growth stage and can take several years

 Why Can I See My Scalp Through My Hair in Certain Areas?